VKFisher/elm-review-no-unsafe-division/README.md

 ## Rationale

-When the divisor is 0, the native division functions and operators produce results which can lead to undesired behavior.
+When the divisor is 0, the native division functions and operators produce results that can lead to undesired behavior.

 The `/` operator can produce values like `NaN` and `Infinity`